 - Add the egg, butter, cooking oil, and yeast-sugar-milk mixture in the mixing bowl with the dry ingredients then mix again until a dough is formed.
 Use your clean hands to effectively mix the ingredients.

 - In a flat surface, knead the dough until the texture becomes fine.
+For faster and easier kneading, you may use a Stand Mixer with dough hook.

 - Mold the dough until shape becomes round then put back in the mixing bowl.
 Cover the mixing bowl with damp cloth and let the dough rise for at least 1 hour